AkashGit21/ms-template/README.md

 The ms-template can be installed by building your local Docker image or simply by installing form source using Go.

 ### Docker
-The pre-requisite for this step is the requirement of Docker installed locally.
+The pre-requisite for this process is the requirement of Docker (to be installed locally).
 Hence, install Docker if not already installed.

 #### Steps